jundalisay/sp/content/en/faqs/superphysics.md

 ## 6-sense Upgrade

 {{< l a="Superphysics" >}}
+In its simplest defintion, Superphysics is a **formal discipline** that explains how Existence works.
+So it is not a science, philosophy, belief, or ideology.
+- "science" implies a rejection of the metaphysical
+- "philosophy" implies a lack of evidence and replicability
+- "belief" or "ideology" implies something not universal
+{{< /l >}}

+{{< r a="Asker" >}}
+Formal discipline implies actual systemic practice just like engineering, law, music, business, accounting, software development, etc.
+{{< /r >}}

+{{< l a="Superphysics" >}}
+Yes.
+It emphasizes actual practice just as how gravity actually presses on us right now and will continue to press on us always.
+We do not say we have a belief in gravity.
+Nor there is a philosophy of gravity.
+{{< /l >}}

+{{< r a="Asker" >}}
+But formal disciplines have some document or theory to back them up.
+For example:
+- music has music theory as octaves and rhythm names
+- software development has documentation
+- Christianity has a Bible, Islam has a Quran
+- accounting has generally accepted principles
+{{< /r >}}

+{{< l a="Superphysics" >}}
+We have principles too.
+These are derived from Socratic Dialectics, since Superphysics is a Socratic discipline that is embodied in "Guardians"
+{{< /l >}}

+{{< r a="Asker" >}}
+What's Socratic Dialectics?
+{{< /r >}}

+{{< l a="Superphysics" >}}
-**Socratic Dialectics** makes up the core of this 'super' upgrade as part of the process of data gathering, probing, and experimenting that adds the 6th sense of intuition or higher mind which Socrates called the 'higher principle'.
+[Socratic Dialectics](/dialectics) makes up the core of the 'super' upgrade as a process of exhaustive data gathering, probing, and experimenting that uses the 6th sense called intuition or higher mind which Socrates called the 'higher principle'.

 You could say that the 5 senses detect visible particles and objects, while the 6th sense detects invisible waves and patterns.
 Most people only use the 5 senses.
 A very few use all 6 senses.
 Of those very few, only a handful have the intellect to connect everything and solve problems.
 {{< /l >}}

 {{< q a="Socrates" c="The Republic Simplified" >}}
 He leaves this higher principle in pure abstraction when the lower and higher principle clash.
 He rouses up the third principle which is reason...
 The intellectual sphere has a lower part where the soul uses the shapes given by the higher part as images.
 Enquiries here does not go upwards to a higher principle.
 {{< /q >}}

 <!--
 r a="Asker" >}}
 How is Socratic Dialectics different from Dialectics?
 /r >}}

   hijacked dialectics and made his own version based an his own matter-based metaphysics (as 'substance').
 The Germans, like Kant, Engels, Marx, and Einstein followed Aristotle.  -->

 <!--  l a="Superphysics" >}}
 Socratic Dialectics uses timeless metaphysical truths as the quality control for logic.
 Its rival is Aristotlean and Marxist dialectics which uses either the ego or matter (materialism).
 These have led to: